-- A. Method of Payment - 1.
-Daily bed rate payments will be made retrospectively based on dates of admission and discharge reported on the census log for KCICN approved authorizations. - 2.
-Administrative bed rate payments will be made for a limited period of time for individuals who no longer meet medical necessity criteria but have been unable to be discharged from the facility to an appropriate placement. - B. Additional Requirements - 1.
-Review and approval of authorizations, continuing stay and administrative bed days must be completed prior to payment for bed days on the census.
+- 1. Daily bed rate payments will be made retrospectively based on dates of admission and discharge reported on the census log for KCICN approved authorizations. - Administrative bed rate payments will be made for a limited period of time for individuals who no longer meet medical necessity criteria but have been unable to be discharged from the facility to an appropriate placement.

+1. Review and approval of authorizations, continuing stay and administrative bed days must be completed prior to payment for bed days on the census.